macmanes-lab/Oyster_River_Protocol/index.rst

 Oyster River Protocol For Transcriptome Assembly
 ==============================================

     The OR Protocol for transcriptome assembly is an actively developed, evidenced based method for optimizing transcriptome assembly.
+The preprint corresponding to this protocol is here: http://biorxiv.org/content/early/2015/12/30/035642

 --------------------------------------------------
 Contact Information